-Saas solutions also felt much cheaper and they were certainly faster to implement than traditional IT projects.
-And as an added bonus the costs could be operationalized, which otherwise might mean boiling the ocean for months writing lengthy CapEx business plans.
+SaaS products also felt much cheaper and they were certainly faster to implement than traditional IT projects.
+And as an added bonus the costs could be operationalised, which otherwise might mean boiling the ocean for months writing lengthy CapEx business plans.

 But there were two big problems caused by excluding IT from digital initiatives.